WarpScript audit tool for Warp 10 3.0

 Warp 10 3.0 comes with great new features and some breaking changes.
 There are therefore things to change in your WarpScript macros/runner/code, so we released a tool to spot them.

-The first part of this article is for our customers, that will be able to run the audit tool on-premise.
-The second part is for our users, that can access an online tool for free.
+The first part of this article is for our customers who will be able to run the audit tool on-premise.
+The second part is for our users who can access an online tool for free.

 Introducing Warp 10 3.0!